Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Among quite rare neoplasms, specialists distinguish thymoma, which is a tumor of the epithelial tissue of the thymus - one of the main lymphoid-glandular organs of the immune system.
+Among the rather rare neoplasms, specialists distinguish thymoma, which is a tumor of the epithelial tissue of the thymus, one of the main lymphoid-glandular organs of the immune system.

 Epidemiology

 Among all cancers, the proportion of thymus tumors is less than 1%.
-The incidence of thymoma is estimated by WHO in 0.15 cases per 100 thousand people.
-And, for example, in China, the total incidence of malignant thymoma is 6.3 cases per 100 thousand people.
-[1]
+The incidence of thymoma is estimated by the WHO at 0.15 cases per 100,000 people.
+And, for example, in China, the overall incidence of malignant thymoma is 6.3 cases per 100,000 people. [ 1 ]

-Timoma of the anterior mediastinum, which accounts for 90% of all thymus tumors, accounts for 20% of tumors of this localization - in the upper chest, under the sternum.
+Thymoma of the anterior mediastinum, which accounts for 90% of all tumors of the thymus gland, accounts for 20% of tumors in this location - in the upper part of the chest, under the sternum.

-In other cases (no more than 4%), the tumor can occur in other areas, and this is the mediastinal thymoma.
+In other cases (no more than 4%) the tumor can occur in other areas, and this is a mediastinal thymoma.

-The biology and classification of thymic neoplasias are complex medical issues, and she still does not know the exact causes of thymus thymoma.
-This tumor is detected with equal frequency in men and women, and thymoma is more often found in adult adults.
+The biology and classification of thymus-related neoplasms are complex medical issues, and the exact causes of thymic thymoma are still unknown.
+This tumor is found equally in men and women, and thymoma is more often found in mature adults.

-But a thymus tumor in young people, as well as thymoma in children, is rare.
-Although the thymus (thymus gland) is most active precisely in childhood, since the forming immune system requires a large number of T-lymphocytes, which are produced by this gland.
+But a tumor of the thymus gland in young people, as well as thymoma in children, is rare.
+Although the thymus (thymus gland) is most active in childhood, since the developing immune system requires a large number of T-lymphocytes, which are produced by this gland.

-The thymus gland, reaching its greatest size in the puberty, gradually involves in adults (shrinking in size), and its functional activity is minimal.
+The thymus gland, reaching its largest size during puberty, gradually involutes (decreases in size) in adults, and its functional activity is minimal.

 More information in the material - Physiology of the thymus gland (thymus)